AdobeDocs/campaign-standard.en/help/sending/using/design-and-personalize.md

 To avoid performance or deliverability issues, the recommended maximum size of an email is about **35KB**.

-In Adobe Campaign, the default maximum size of an email is set to **100MB**.
-This limit enables to prevent any error that could indefinitely increase the size of an email, which can lead to a system crash.

-This setting can be edited from the **[!UICONTROL Administration]** > **[!UICONTROL Application settings]** > **[!UICONTROL Options]** menu by advanced users only.
-If you set this value to zero, no limit will be applied.

->[!NOTE]
->
->Adobe recommmends keeping the maximum message size default value.

-If the limit is reached, the specific email that exceeds the limit will fail and an error message will be displayed in the delivery system logs.
-The other messages of the same delivery will not be impacted.

-If such error occurs, you should try to troubleshot the dynamic part of the email template and the content fragments used by the delivery.

-If you need assistance, or if you have any question or request about the **[!UICONTROL Maximum message size]** option, reach out to your Adobe contact.

 To keep your email under the limit, consider the following:

 * Remove redundant or unused styles